pabloazurduy/notes/reinforcement_learning/cc221/cs221_search_1.md

+*created on: 2023-06-24 19:02:29*

 *notes based on [cs221 AI class][1]*

-*created on: 2023-06-24 19:02:29*
+*To find more about this course, take a look at the [syllabus][2]*

 ## CS221: Dynamic Programming - Search Problems

-For more class material look into the [course syllabus][2].

-In general, a search problem (and its "model solution") can be defined as a sequential set of actions.
+We will define a search problem as a sequential set of actions to achieve certain "objective".
 When the problem is deterministic, the search solution is simply a set of sequential actions.
 However, when the problem is dynamic, we rely on a policy function (f).

 <img src="img_cs221/search_problem.png" style='height:80px;'>